acook/telepath/README.markdown

 Usage
 -----

-There's currently just 2 commands (more on their way!), here's the output of `tel --help`:
+Here's the output of `tel --help`:

 ```sh
 Usage: